 You breathe without thinking because your body does it for you automatically.
 But things can change your breathing pattern and make you feel short of breath, anxious, or ready to faint.
-When this happens, it’s called hyperventilation, or overbreathing.
+Sometimes when this happens, it’s called hyperventilation, or overbreathing.

 That’s when you inhale much deeper and take much faster breaths than normal.
-This deep, quick breathing can change what’s in your blood.
+This deep, quick breathing changes the gas exchange in your lungs.
 Normally, you breathe in oxygen and breathe out carbon dioxide.
-But when you hyperventilate, the carbon dioxide levels in your bloodstream drop too low.
-You’ll notice it right away because you’ll start to feel sick.
+But when you hyperventilate, the you breathe out more carbon dioxide than usual so that levels in your bloodstream drop.
+This can cause some of the symptoms linked to hyperventilation.

 Hyperventilation happens most often to people 15 to 55 years old.
 It can come about when you feel nervous, anxious, or stressed.
 If you hyperventilate often, your doctor may tell you that you have hyperventilation syndrome.

 Many conditions and situations can bring on hyperventilation, including:

 - Panic attack